VuBacktracking/Hotel_Management_Database/README.md

 1. Clone this repository to your local machine or download the source code as a ZIP file.
 2. Ensure that you have a working installation of a SQL database management system (e.g., MySQL, PostgreSQL, SQLite, etc.).
 3. Create a new database in your SQL management system to house the Hotel Management Database.
 4. Execute the SQL scripts provided in the repository to create the necessary tables and populate them with sample data.
-The scripts can be found in the `sql` directory of this repository.
+The scripts can be found in the `.sql` directory of this repository.

 ## Usage